Jersey at a glance

 Is Jersey part of Great Britain, the United Kingdom or the British Isles?

 Jersey, Guernsey and the Isle of Man are part of the British Isles.
 England, Scotland and Wales make up Great Britain, while the United Kingdom includes Great Britain and Northern Ireland.
 Jersey is a British Crown Dependency.
+The origins of our constitutional position are summarised on our Jersey history page.

 Does Jersey have the same legal system as the UK?